Making French Macarons can be tricky, but not giving up is the secret to success (especially when a stubborn baker is in the house)!

 - Preheat oven to 300°F degrees.

-- TIP#1: Sift almond flour and powdered sugar.
+- Sift almond flour and powdered sugar together.
 What remains will be the larger lumps of almond pieces...just discard those, or use them to snack on.
 You want a really fine powder mixture to create a smooth and pretty top to your cookie.
 This can take a while so be prepared.

-- Beat egg whites until foamy, then add granulated sugar, cream of tartar, and salt.
+- Using a stand mixer fitted with a whisk attachment, beat egg whites until foamy, then add granulated sugar, cream of tartar, and salt.
 Whip until they form a peak that stands upright, about 8-10 mins (think Seattle Space needle).

 - Add the vanilla and food coloring (if desired).

-- Fold flour/sugar mixture into the egg white mixture.
+- Fold almond flour & flour sugar mixture into the egg white mixture, about 65-75 turns of your spatula.

-- TIP#6: Let them sit out for 20-30 mins, or up to an hour if you want.
-This will allow them time to dry out a bit before hitting the hot oven.
+- Let the rounds sit out for 20-30 mins, or up to an hour if you want, allowing them time to dry out a bit before hitting the hot oven.
 They should be "tacky" to the touch, but not stick to your fingertips.
-This is another important step to assuring your macarons develop feet!
-When they dry out they can't spread out in the oven, and are forced to rise up (that's what creates the feet).

 - Bake for 20 mins.
 Do not underbake, even if they look done (otherwise they will stick to your tray).